robert-laws/robert-laws.github.io/my_collections/_posts/2021-10-03-web-accessibility.md

 featured-image: blog-post-web-accessibility.jpg
 ---

-Website designed and developed in the 21st century cannot take accessibility for granted.
+Websites developed in the 21st century cannot take accessibility for granted.
 In fact, in many places organizations have a legal obligation to make their websites accessible.
 Making websites accessible to all users is simply the right thing to do.<!-- more --> Thankfully, today accessibility is a big deal and there are many different techniques to make websites more accessible.

 {% capture post_image %}/assets/img/blog/{{page.featured-image}}{% endcapture %}
 {% include post-image.html file=post_image caption="Web Accessibility" %}